 How Do I Reduce My Risk of Ruptured Fibroids?

 Since ruptured fibroids have such a low rate of occurrence, medical professionals can’t advise on preventing their direct causes.
+It can even be hard to recognize uterine fibroid rupture symptoms.
 However, you can address potential or existing fibroids by:

 - Getting an examination for fibroids: A medical professional can examine you if you don’t have a fibroid diagnosis but suspect you have them.
-In many cases, you can receive a non-invasive examination through the use of ultrasound.
+In many cases, you can receive a non-invasive examination through ultrasound.

-- Receiving treatment for your existing fibroids: You may have the option to get minimally invasive treatment for your fibroids.
+- Receiving treatment for your existing fibroids: You may have the option to get minimally invasive treatment for your ruptured fibroid symptoms.
 Uterine Fibroid Embolization (UFE) is a non-surgical, outpatient procedure that can provide relief without a long recovery period.

 Get Fibroid Diagnosis and Treatment at USA Fibroid Centers

 At USA Fibroid Centers, we help patients across the United States find freedom from the symptoms of uterine fibroids.
 We provide Uterine Fibroid Embolization (UFE), an FDA-approved, non-surgical treatment that can address your symptoms with the least impact on your body and a short recovery time.
+Get it before you experience the possibility of uterine fibroid rupture symptoms.
 Schedule an appointment online or call us at 855.615.2555 to see how we can help.